Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Some numerical results

+Inspection of Table~\ref{tab1} reveals that, unlike Pillai's trace, the Wilcoxon center-outward rank tests (c-o I and II) reject the null hypothesis at significance level $\alpha=0.05$.
+As for the Wilcoxon tests based on elliptical ranks (based on the sample covariance function), they yield highly non-significant $p$-values for all couples of variables; the corresponding results are not presented here.
 Next, the MANOVA comparison is conducted for the full $4$-dimensional dataset.
-Pillai's test leads to a $p$-value $0.1553$, which is far from significant at level $\alpha=0.05$: no difference gets detected among the three groups, thus, with this classical method.
+Pillai's and Roy's $p$-values are $0.1553$ and $0.2765$, respectively: no difference detected among the three groups, thus, at level $\alpha=0.05$.
 In sharp contrast, the Wilcoxon center-outward rank test (with $n_R=7$ and $n_S=18$) yields a $p$-value $10^{-15}$, which is highly significant.
-The elliptical Wilcoxon rank test (based on sample covariance matrix), on the other hand, with $p$-value $0.5827$, also fails to detect anything at level $\alpha=0.05$.
+The elliptical Wilcoxon rank test (based on the sample covariance matrix), on the other hand, with $p$-value $0.5827$, also fails to detect anything at any level~$\alpha\leq 0.5$.

+This, according to archeological sources, might lead to revising some of the conclusions made by \cite{data-source} on Middle-East economic exchanges between Egypt and Syro-Palestine in the {B}yzantine-{I}slamic transition period.